 Enabling this option without adding Context URLs will result in a blank list.

 If you don’t enable Filter by context (just add Context URLs to the topic), all topics will be visible in the widget.
-However, topics for which you set up Context URLs will be highlighted and pushed to the top of the list when the user lands on that particular page.
-See more here.
+However, topics for which you set up Context URLs will be highlighted and pushed to the top of the list when the user lands on that page.
+See more about displaying content dynamically.

 If you have a path like

-https://example.com/dashboard/?control=project&action=create&private=1 and you want the topic to only show on
+https://example.com/dashboard/?control=project&action=create&private=1 and want the topic to only show on

 https://example.com/dashboard/?control=project&action=create, then you can activate "strict mode" for checking params by prepending the exclamation mark (!) in front of the params pattern.
 Example: